Geode-solutions/genepi/README.md

 Functions not belonging to any class can be exported inside a named or an anonymous namespace.
 The C++ function gets exported to JavaScript with the same name using `GENEPI_FUNCTION`, or it can be renamed by adding a second argument (without quotation marks) using `NAMED_GENEPI_FUNCTION`.
+Addind double underscore in the new name will result in adding the function in nested objects on the js side.

 If the C++ function is overloaded, `GENEPI_MULTIFUNCTION` macro must be used instead.
 See [overloaded functions](#overloaded-functions).